LoganthP/TradeDesk/README.md

 # ✨ Overview

-**TerminalAlpha** is a modern AI-enhanced trading terminal designed for traders, analysts, and fintech enthusiasts.
+**Trade Desk** is a modern AI-enhanced trading terminal designed for traders, analysts, and fintech enthusiasts.

 It combines:
 - 📊 Advanced financial charting